ktomari/DeltaResidentsSurvey/README.md

 ## Quickstart

-For a more complete guide and documentation on this project, please visit the [DRS GitHub Page](https://ktomari.github.io/DeltaResidentsSurvey/).
+For a more complete guide, please read the [Core Functions Documentation](https://ktomari.github.io/DeltaResidentsSurvey/doc_drs_functions.html).

-Begin by downloading a copy of the DRS 2023 data set onto your local machine and begin writing *your* script with the line `source('drs_functions.R')`.
-This command loads the script with functions relevant to the DRS data.
-(At a future date, these functions will be incorporated into an R package.)

-Next, determine the path of your local copy of the DRS data set.
-Importantly, the path we desire is the path to the **directory** containing the:
+1. Download drs_functions.R, or clone this repository using git.

+2. Begin writing your script for analyzing the DRS data.
+At the top of this script, write `source('drs_functions.R')`.
+Please note that the argument inside `source()` is a string representing the path to the script which you downloaded in step 1.
+By running this `source` command, you will store the core data loading function, `drs_read()` to your R Environment.

+3. Download a copy of the [DRS 2023 data set](https://www.openicpsr.org/openicpsr/project/195447/version/V1/view?path=/openicpsr/195447/fcr:versions/V1/DRS-public-data_2023_12_01.zip&type=file) onto your local machine.
+If you cloned the repository, create a `/data` directory in the clone directory, and place the unzipped folder in `/data`.

+4. Copy the path to the unzipped directory (eg. "User/Documents/DeltaResidentsSurvey/data/public_data").
+While this directory should contain three files (see below), the path you need is to the directory, not the files within.
+If you're working from an R Project of a clone of this repository, your can use a relative path, eg "/data/public_data".

-1. Data Dictionary (xlsx)
+    A. Data Dictionary (xlsx)
-2. Data (csv)
+    B. Data (csv)
-3. Hash (txt)
+    C. Hash (txt)

-While each of these files is needed to load the data, we do not need their individual file paths.
-While you are free to set the name of the directory as you please, do not change the names of the files themselves.

-Finally, execute `data <- drs_read('YOUR/PATH/HERE')` to read the data into the R environment.
+5. Finally, execute `data <- drs_read('YOUR/PATH/HERE')` to read the data into the R environment.

 ### Quickstart Notes